GeoCat/qgis-bridge-plugin/latest/_sources/server_configuration.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 | The layer data is uploaded to tables in a PostGIS database by GeoServer.
 This method requires the GeoServer Importer extension, which only handles Shapefile imports for vector data.
 | This means that if the data is stored in a GeoPackage originally, attribute names may be renamed due to the 10 character limit of the Shapefile `.dbf` file upon export.
-Bridge handles this automatically and also makes sure that field names referenced in styles renamed accordingly.
+Bridge handles this automatically and also makes sure that field names referenced in styles are renamed accordingly.
 | You must select a suitable PostGIS datastore on the GeoServer instance.
 Selecting this option will trigger a process that lists all the available datastores in each GeoServer workspace (which might take some time):

 .. image:: ./img/servers_geoserver2.png